Antonio Pigafetta: The Relazione del primo viaggio intorno al mondo

-Antonio Pigafetta also wrote a book, in which a detailed account of the voyage was given.

-Although the text is written in semi-chronological order, it does not read as a linear history of the voyage.
-Rather, it is a collection of descriptions, events, translations of foreign languages, thoughts, and illustrations.
-The resulting work is therefore described as being unusually personal for the times.

-It is unclear when it was first published and what language had been used in the first edition, given that the original text was lost, though it is believed that it might have been written in the author's Venetian dialect, mixed with Spanish and Italian.
-The remaining sources of his voyage were extensively studied by Italian archivist Andrea da Mosto, who wrote a critical study of Pigafetta's book in 1898 (Il primo viaggio intorno al globo di Antonio Pigafetta e le sue regole sull'arte del navigare) and whose conclusions were later confirmed by J. Dénucé.
+Antonio Pigafetta penned a manuscript, in which a detailed account of the voyage was given.
+Although written in semi-chronological order, it does not read as a linear history of the voyage; rather, it is a collection of descriptions, events, translations, thoughts, and illustrations.
+It has been described by popular biographer and historian Laurence Bergreen as unusually personal for its time.
+Barbara A. Shailor of Yale University, writing in the catalogue description of its copy of a French translation of the same (see following), dates that translation to "ca. 1525"—making the Pigafetta original of earlier date—and states that the original, "now lost", was "probably in Italian"; Bergreen states that it might have been written in the author's Venetian dialect, mixed with Spanish and Italian.
+The sources of Pigafetta's account of his voyage known in the late 19th century were extensively studied by Italian archivist Andrea da Mosto, who presented an edition and critical study of Pigafetta's book, Il primo viaggio intorno al globo di Antonio Pigafetta e le sue Regole sull'arte del navigare [The First Voyage Around the Globe by Antonio Pigafetta and His Rules on the Art of Navigation] in 1894.
+As of Triccani's 1935 Enciclopedia Italiana article on Antonio Pigafetta, those findings were viewed as corroborated by Jean Dénucé, in his work published in 1923.